pypeit/PypeIt/doc/wave_calib.rst

 If your solution is good enough (rms < 0.1 pixels), then pypeit_identify will automatically prompt you after you quit the GUI to see if you'd like to add your solution to the PypeIt database.
+If so, you will need to move the output file into the master directory, which will be similar to the following
+directory:

+/directory/to/PypeIt/pypeit/data/arc_lines/reid_arxiv/name_of_your_solution.json

 Once your solution is in the database, run PypeIt in the standard :ref:`wvcalib-fulltemplate` mode.
 We also recommend that you send your solution to the PypeIt development team, so that others can benefit from your wavelength calibration solution.
-The file is saved in the following directory:

-/directory/to/PypeIt/pypeit/data/arc_lines/reid_arxiv/name_of_your_solution.json

 Common Failure Modes
 ====================